 The Tennessee Magazine is grateful that so many people share their talents with our readers each month.

 Robin Conover has spent the last 23 years documenting the people and places of Tennessee with The Tennessee Magazine.
 After graduating from Murray State University, Robin began working for magazine in October 1988 as a communications specialist and photojournalist.
 She now serves as TECA vice president of communications and editor of The Tennessee Magazine.
 Her interest in preserving the environment and Tennessee’s beautiful natural areas has led her down many miles of trails to capture thousands of images.
 Robin is currently a board member of the Friends of Radnor Lake, a nonprofit in Nashville.
-Robin’s images can be seen in greeting cards, calendars, books and at a few fine-art shows she participates in each year.77 Articles
+Robin’s images can be seen in greeting cards, calendars, books and at a few fine-art shows she participates in each year.107 Articles

 David Callis is a 1982 graduate of the University of Tennessee at Chattanooga, with a degree in business administration.
 He began his career at the Tennessee Valley Authority in Chattanooga as an accountant, later becoming supervisor of power revenue.
 A Nashville native, he relocated back to Middle Tennessee in 1992 to join Tri-County EMC in Lafayette first as director of finance and administration and then as general manager.
 In February 2001, he joined the Tennessee Electric Cooperative Association as director of government and public affairs.
 In June 2010, he was named vice president of statewide services with oversight over government relations, communications and marketing and member relations for the association.
-He became general manager in January 2012.69 Articles
+He became general manager in January 2012.91 Articles

 Researcher and writer Bill Carey co-founded Tennessee History for Kids in November 2004.
 He worked as a reporter in Nashville through most of the 1990s, and he is the author of six books, among them Fortunes Fiddles and Fried Chicken: A Nashville Business History; Chancellors, Commodores and Coeds: A History of Vanderbilt University; and Leave No One Behind: Hurricane Katrina and the Rescue of Tulane Hospital.
 He is a native of Huntsville, Alabama, who spent five years as a flight officer in the U.S. Navy.
-He graduated from Vanderbilt University in 1987.68 Articles
+He graduated from Vanderbilt University in 1987.91 Articles

+Mike Knotts is the vice president of government affairs for the Tennessee Electric Cooperative Association.
+He is responsible for communicating with the Tennessee General Assembly as well as Tennessee’s U.S. senators and representatives in Congress to ensure the interests of electric cooperatives are understood and protected.
 He began his career working in government affairs with the Tennessee Valley Authority, has operated his own consulting business where he managed political campaigns, and spent two years as District Director on the staff of a United States Congressman.
-In 2008, Mike received a Presidential Appointment and served on the staff of the United States Department of Health and Human Services.67 Articles
+In 2008, Mike received a Presidential Appointment and served on the staff of the United States Department of Health and Human Services.76 Articles